Rockies vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has collected 134 hits with 20 doubles, a triple, three home runs and 28 walks.
-He has driven in 46 runs with one stolen base.
+- Arraez has 134 hits with 20 doubles, a triple, three home runs, 29 walks and 46 RBI.
+He's also stolen one base.

 Arraez Recent Games